Editor’s Note: This blog post has been updated in February 2022.

 - Mobile-first design is best when on-the-go learning is the norm

-Following the best practices listed above for the development of custom eLearning content will ensure that your Learning and Development programs hit the target every time.
-If you have any further questions, ask us on Twitter @OriginLearning or leave a comment below.
+Following the best practices listed above will ensure that Learning and Development programs hit the target each time.

 Discover the many merits of deploying custom elearning development.
 Write to firstname.lastname@example.org to know more and to view our award-winning learning solutions.